Wild Fish Conservancy, Upper Wynoochee River, WA, bull trout population assessment

 Wyoming Trout Unlimited, Telemetry study for Meeteetse, WY, Greybull watershed Adopt-a-Trout

 Grant Summary: This study documents Yellowstone cutthroat trout (YCT) movement in the Greybull River drainage before and after the replacement of the Upper Sunshine Diversion and installation of a fish ladder.
 In addition, the study identified other potential barriers to YCT movement and diversions that may entrain large numbers of YCT.
 This project directly dovetails with previous Trout Unlimited and Wyoming Game and Fish Department (WGFD) efforts in the drainage.
 Telemetry tags were purchased and fish were tagged.
 Each trout tagged was adopted by the students and the movement monitored throughout the school year.
 Each month, WY TU and agency personnel updated students with fish locations, and provide a lesson to further student understanding of the resources and fish life cycles.
 Click here to read the final report.

 Partnership for the Umpqua Rivers, Education and Outreach

-Grant Summary: An all- weather display was created to support and educational station on invasive species and human behavior to prevent the spread of invasive species.
-Additional educational materials were created for a “What is Salmon” activity that explores the fish the call the Umpqua home.
-Lastly, educational materials were created to illustrate the value of barrier free streams to salmon and trout.
+Grant Summary: An all-weather display was created to support and educational station on invasive species and human behavior to prevent the spread of invasive species.
+Additional educational materials were created for a “What is Salmon” activity that explores the fish they call the Umpqua home.
+Lastly, educational materials were created to illustrate the value of barrier-free streams to salmon and trout.
 All materials have been made available for ongoing school use.
 Click here to view the final report.

 Burns Paiute Tribe High Lake Brook trout removal and public outreach